-Current Bylaws adopted July 28, 2015
+Current Bylaws adopted December 22, 2017

-ARTICLE I - The Organization
+ARTICLE I - THE ORGANIZATION

-SECTION 1 – Name
+SECTION 1 – NAME

 The name of this organization shall be theNational Association of ESEA State Program Administrators, hereinafter referred to in these Bylaws as the Association.

-SECTION 2 – Purpose
+SECTION 2 – PURPOSE

 a.)
 Exchanging ideas and information among members,